 Liv and Maddie is a modern day Sister Sister but replace the part about twin sisters separated at birth with sisters seeing each other again after one of them was done with a TV show.

-Both series also share much in common, at least in the concept of twin sisters with opposing personalities, with The Patty Duke Show.
-Also similarly to TPDS, Dove Cameron plays both "sister" roles.
+Both series also share much in common, at least in the concept of twin relatives with opposing personalities, with The Patty Duke Show.
+Also similarly to TPDS, Dove Cameron plays both "twin" roles.
 Patty Duke herself once appeared in an episode as their grandmother and her twin sister.

 Kanpai Senshi After V was broadcast in Japan during 2014 at the same time the third season of Hikonin Sentai Akibaranger would have aired.
 Though After V is not produced by Toei, it does parody Super Sentai in a similar vein to Akibaranger, but with more focus given on the activites of our heroes at night rather than their battles against evil.